morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 #### UPDATE_ROLLBACK_FAILED state

 A stack’s state is set to UPDATE_ROLLBACK_FAILED when CloudFormation cannot roll back all changes during an update.

+##### Troubleshoting the failure

+* Failed to receive the required number of signals: Use the [signal-resource](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/signal-resource.html) command to manually send the required number of successful signals to the resource that's waiting for them
+* Changes to a resource were made outside of AWS CloudFormation: Manually sync resources so that they match the original stack's template
+* Insufficient permissions: grant permission
+* Invalid security token
+* Limitation error: Delete resources that you don't need or request a quota increase
+* Resource didn't stabilize: A resource didn't respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted.
+No change is required.